2020 World's Strongest Man

 The 2020 World's Strongest Man was the 43rd edition of the World's Strongest Man competition.
 It took place in Bradenton, Florida between November 11 and 15.
-Oleksii Novikov of Ukraine won the competition for the first time in his career, with Tom Stoltman of Great Britain taking second and Jean-Francois Caron of Canada taking third.
-At 24 years old, Novikov is the youngest person to win the event since 1984.
+Oleksii Novikov of Ukraine won the competition for the first time in his career, with Tom Stoltman of Great Britain taking second and Jean-François Caron of Canada taking third.
+At 24 years old, Novikov is the youngest man to win the event since Jón Páll Sigmarsson in 1984.

 Scheduling and participants

-The event "was originally scheduled to take place May 20 to 24 in Bradenton, Florida," but was postponed due to the COVID-19 pandemic.
+The event was originally scheduled to take place May 20 to 24 in Bradenton, Florida, but was postponed due to the COVID-19 pandemic.
 The actual event itself also experienced scheduling issues because of Hurricane Eta.

 Defending champion Martins Licis and two-time runner up Mateusz Kieliszkowski did not take part this year due to injury.
-2018 champion Hafþór Júlíus Björnsson did not take part after announcing his retirement.
+2018 champion Hafþór Júlíus Björnsson also did not take part after announcing his retirement earlier in the year.